 Or – distinct

-amuthu – eternally nectarean (relishable)
+amudhu – eternally nectarean (relishable)

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-bhagavAn who does not accept some (seeing their good qualities) and reject others (seeing their bad qualities), who is neutral and does not have emotions and desires sees that he is distinctly relishable for those who seek out him alone (and not for the others who seek out ulterior benefits).
+bhagavAn who does not accept some (seeing their good qualities) and reject others (seeing their bad qualities), who is neutral and does not have emotions and desires, sees that he is distinctly relishable for those who seek out him alone (and not for the others who seek out ulterior benefits).

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

-See vAdhi kEsari azhagiya maNavALa jIyar‘s translation. piLLAn highlights that emperumAn gives himself to those who desire him alone and he gives ulterior benefits to those who seek out such benefits from him (thus him being neutral in providing what each individual seeks out from him).
+See vAdhi kEsari azhagiya maNavALa jIyar‘s translation. piLLAn highlights that emperumAn gives himself to those who desire him alone and he gives ulterior benefits to those who seek out such benefits from him (thus he being neutral in providing what each individual seeks out from him).